- 16 ounces old fashioned rolled oats

 - 1 teaspoon baking powder

 - 1 teaspoon ground cinnamon

 - 6 ounces dark brown sugar

 - 3 1/2 ounces granulated sugar

-Grind 8 ounces of toasted oats in a food processor until the consistency of whole wheat flour, about 3 minutes.
-Add the baking powder, cinnamon and salt to the food processor and pulse 2 to 3 times to combine.
-Set aside.
+Grind 8 ounces of the toasted oats in a food processor for 3 minutes or until the consistency of whole-wheat flour.
+Add the baking powder, cinnamon and salt and pulse to combine.

-Combine the butter and sugars in the bowl of a stand mixer and mix on medium speed using the paddle attachment until light in color, about 3 minutes.
+Combine the butter, brown sugar and granulated sugar in the bowl of a stand mixer, and mix on medium speed until light in color, about 3 minutes.
 Stop once to scrape down the sides of the bowl.
-Reduce the mixer speed to the lowest speed and add the egg and vanilla extract.
-Mix to combine.
-Slowly add the flour mixture until just combined.
-Stop once to scrape down the sides of the bowl.
-Add the remaining toasted oats and the raisins.
-Stir to combine.
+Reduce the mixer speed to the lowest speed, add the egg and vanilla and mix to combine.
+Stop to scrape down the sides of the bowl, if necessary.

 With the mixer on the lowest speed, slowly add the oat mixture, the remaining 8 ounces of oats and the raisins until just combined.
 Stop once to scrape down the sides of the bowl.
 Scoop the dough with a 1-ounce ice cream scoop or disher onto parchment-lined half-sheet pans, leaving 2 inches between each mound.
 Bake the cookies for 12 minutes, rotating the pans after 6 minutes, until the cookies begin to brown around the edges.
 Remove the pans from the oven and let the cookies cool on the pans for 2 minutes.
 Transfer the cookies to a cooling rack to cool completely.